Stiivi/Holon/Sources/Holon/Documentation.docc/Documentation.md

   representation and traversal with richer query functionality
 - problems with very little potential ad-hoc relationships - better representable by a relational data model
-- problems where links do not have to be first class citizens – use object oriented programming instead with object references as member variables
+- problems where edgess do not have to be first class citizens – use object oriented programming instead with object references as member variables